tarantool/doc/doc/release/compatibility.rst

 Backwards compatibility is guaranteed between all versions in the same :term:`release series`.
 It is also appreciated but not guaranteed between different release series (major number changes).

-*   Pre-releases and releases of one release series are compatible in all senses defined below (any release with any release).
+Pre-releases and releases of one release series are compatible in all senses defined below (any release with any release):

 *   Pre-releases and releases of consequent series are compatible by data layout, binary protocol, and replication protocol.